gt-cec/isye-sync/README.md

 ```
 python3.9
+openjdk11
 ```

 Only include packages that are strictly required for your server to run.
 Most of the usual packages (Python, Java) will already be installed by the VM.
 For example, at the time of writing OpenCV is not compatible with Python 3.10+, so I would specify python3.9 here and let ISYE helpdesk know.

 If a package is not available on `yum` and there is a Linux version available, just email a link to the package's website to ISYE helpdesk and ask if they can install it on the VM.

-This text file isn't used automatically — the ISYE staff install the packages manually.
+This text file is not run automatically — the ISYE staff install the packages manually.
 It just helps to have all the `yum` dependencies in one place so they know what to install.

-2. Similarly, `pip-requirements.txt` is a simple list of `pip` packages to install, for example:
+2. `pip-requirements.txt` is a simple list of `pip` packages to install, for example:

 ```
 matplotlib